 What is the difference between error.tsx and global-error.tsx in Next.js?

-How can I prevent infinite error loops in Nuxt’s error.vue?
+How do I prevent infinite error loops in Nuxt’s error.vue?